ArindamRoyChoudhury/CoalescentPhylo/README.md

 ## Overview

-`CoalescentPhylo` is an R package for phylogenetic tree estimation through the method of root distances from allele count data using the coalescent model
+`CoalescentPhylo` is an R package for phylogenetic tree estimation through the method of root distances from allele count data using the coalescent model.
 ## Installation

 Install the released version of this package from CRAN